-Fruit in the Desert is a site that has been created to spread the Good News, specifically in Redemptive Media and Movies.
-It provides three areas of stories: Exclusive Interviews, Redemptive Movies, and Faith of Moviemakers and is a joint effort between journalist/actor /consultant Diane Howard and designer/illustrator David Ray Skinner.
-Our goal is to shine a spotlight on the faith and goodness that is currently being woven into the movies and entertainment being produced today.
+Fruit in the Desert is a site that we created to spread the Good News in a digital format.
+Our focus is on Missions and Ministries, as well as Redemptive Media and Movies.
+It is a joint effort between journalist/actor /consultant Diane Howard and designer/illustrator David Ray Skinner.
+Our goal is to shine a spotlight on the faith and goodness that is reflected in various missions and ministries around the world, as well as the Gospel’s redemptive message that is currently being woven into the movies and entertainment being produced today.

 Dr. Diane Howard is a frontline journalist of depth and breadth, known for live, exclusive interviews with leading figures in redemptive movies and other performance media.
 In her journalism for many publications, she focuses on the Good News for the best redemptive, inspirational, and hopeful movies, dramatic TV series, and live and filmed performance streaming.
 She is also a published scholar, author.